pinohu/DYNASTY/ohu-legacy-codex/volume-vi-family-governance/book-11-family-business-governance/chapter-32-childrens-business-education.md

 #### The Power of Early Entrepreneurship

 There's no substitute for real business experience.
-Micro-businesses—small, manageable ventures that children can run themselves—provide hands-on learning that no classroom can match.
+Micro-businessesâ€”small, manageable ventures that children can run themselvesâ€”provide hands-on learning that no classroom can match.
 These businesses teach risk-taking, problem-solving, customer service, and financial management in a safe, supportive environment.

 #### Age-Appropriate Micro-Business Ideas